 Medical Service Learning Programs in Bloomington

-Medical students from various graduating classes in Bloomington collaborate to produce a multifaceted public health fair each spring with support from IU Health, Bloomington Hospital, Indiana University Student Health Center and William Brothers Health Care.
-The public event, held at the Monroe County Public Library, includes informational and hands-on activities.
-IU School of Medicine invites other departments and agencies to attend and participate in this event.
+Medical students in Bloomington collaborate to produce a multifaceted public health fair each spring with support from IU Health, Bloomington Hospital, Indiana University Student Health Center and William Brothers Health Care.
+The public event, held at the Monroe County Public Library, includes informational and hands-on activities for the public.
+Other health-related departments and agencies are welcome to attend and participate in this event.

-Medical students at the Bloomington campus meet with classmates who are proficient in Spanish and hold meetings with local administrators at Volunteers in Medicine Clinic to establish a cooperative effort for outreach to the Spanish population in Bloomington.
-Participating students acquire certification as medical Spanish interpreters and assist as “on call” interpreters for clinic visits.
+Medical students work with local administrators at the Volunteers in Medicine Clinic to establish a cooperative effort for outreach to the Spanish population in Bloomington.
+Participating students acquire certification as medical Spanish interpreters and assist as interpreters for clinic visits.

-An annual fall event, WonderLab’s Medical Workshop offers children of all ages a chance to learn more about a variety of medical professions.
-IU School of Medicine-Bloomington students hosted hands-on activities designed to engage students in the medical sciences and spark a passion to learn more about the human body.
+The WonderLab Medical Workshop offers children of all ages a chance to learn more about a variety of medical professions.
+During the annual fall event, IU School of Medicine-Bloomington students host hands-on activities designed to engage students in the medical sciences and spark a passion to learn more about the human body.
 Workshops include working with a high-tech simulated patient whose internal apparatus can simulate wheezes, coughs, heart murmurs and an irregular heartbeat; exploring a pig’s heart; and practicing sutures on a banana.
-The WonderLab Museum of Health, Science, and Technology is located at 308 West 4th Street in Bloomington.